 Until recently, Belgian tax policy has been geared to meeting budgetary challenges, especially in the wake of the economic crisis.
 As public anger in Belgium rose over the tax practices of some multinationals, Belgium’s previous government realized that the fight against aggressive tax planning could help smooth the passage of certain measures through Parliament.

 The fight against tax fraud — a key responsibility of Belgium’s Minister of Finance — remains a high priority.
-New on the political agenda is a possible corporate income tax reform aimed mainly at reducing the corporate income tax rate from 33.99 to 25 percent or as low as 20 percent by 2020.
+The government has just agreed on a corporate tax reform which reduces the corporate tax rate from 33.99 percent to 29.58 percent as from 2018 and 25 percent as from 2020.

-Even though the draft law has not been finalized, the new regime is scheduled to take effect as of 1 July 2016.
+The new regime took effect as of 1 July 2016.